Nicole Olynk Widmar

 Associate Professor, Department of Agricultural Economics

-Nicole Widmar's research and Extension activities focus on farm business management and production economics.
-Nicole strives to conduct applied research that can inform decision making on commercial agricultural operations.
+Nicole Widmar's teaching, research and Extension activities focus on farm business management and production economics.
+Nicole strives to conduct applied research that informs decision making on commercial agriculture operations.
 She is interested in applied work that links farm management with the biological components of on-farm production.
 Her work incorporates both the economic outcomes of a decision and the uncertainties or efficiencies that arise from the biological process underlying the production process.